 A hydronic heat pump is a bit more complicated because it converts heat from the outside air to hot water to provide radiant heating.
 Therefore, it is an air-to-water heat pump.
 In reverse cycle, it can provide cooling in summer.

 Try holding your finger over a bicycle pump, the air (gas) gets very hot.
 This is what happens when you compress refrigerant after it has turned into a gas.
-The really useful thing about refrigerant used in most hydronic heat pumps is that it boils into a gas at minus 48 deg C. Therefore, it can extract ”heat” from outside air well below zero.
+The really useful thing about refrigerant used in most hydronic heat pumps is that it boils into a gas at around minus 48 degrees.
+Therefore, it can extract ”heat” from outside air well below zero degrees (C).
 This makes air sourced heat pumps ideal for southern and inland Australian climates.

-Here are some ways to improve the performance of your heating & cooling systems:
+Here are some suggestions to improve the performance of your heating & cooling systems: